-Whether inbound or outbound, you can boost morale with contact centre games that advisors can play while working.
+Whether your advisors are inbound or outbound, you can boost morale with contact centre games that they can play while working.

-So, here we share six fun competition ideas for your contact centre, after highlighting the key elements that make up a great game.
+So, here we share seven fun competition ideas for your contact centre, after highlighting the key elements that make up a great game.

 What Makes a Great Contact Centre Game?

-Morris Pentel, CEO at e-score.today, believes that there are four key elements of a good contact centre game, which include:
+Morris Pentel, CEO at e-score.today, believes that there are four key elements of a good contact centre game:

 - Building a fun habit that lifts staff

-- Make it a journey that you can progress on
+- Making it a journey that you can progress on

-- Make it about improving the common understanding
+- Making it about improving the common understanding

 - Making it OK to lose

 As Morris says: “Games and habits are the basic tools of how we change culture in contact centres and improve outcome.”

 With the aim being to improve culture, after you have tried a couple of the following ideas, ask advisors to suggest game ideas to you.
-This will greater engage the team, who may be more enthusiastic to play games of their own design.
+This will better engage the team, who may be more enthusiastic to play games of their own design.